-In connection with the Quarterly Report on Form 10-Q of Evolv Technologies Holdings, Inc. (the "Company") for the period ended June 30, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge:
+In connection with the Quarterly Report on Form 10-Q of NewHold Investment Corp. (the "Company") for the quarter ended March 31, 2021, as filed with the Securities and Exchange Commission (the "Report"), I, Adam Deutsch, Chief Financial Officer of the Company, hereby certify, pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.